• Skip to primary navigation

 Cashew cream: You can use homemade cashew cream to make a 'single' cream or 'double' cream.
 In this recipe, the thickness doesn't really matter as you can thin out the sauce as needed with stock or water.
 If you only want enough cashew cream for this black bean curry, you'll want approx. Β½ cup (75 g) raw cashews to Β½ cup (120 ml) water, blended thoroughly until very smooth.

-Other cream: If using a different plant-based cream, you probably won't need to use as much stock or water.
-If using coconut milk, add this at the same time as the tomatoes and simmer gently to thicken.
+Other cream: If using coconut milk or a different plant-based cream, you probably won't need to use as much stock or water.

 Consistency: If you want the black beans to break down more, mash the curry lightly with a potato masher before adding the spinach.